Leonetienne/GCrypt/GCryptCLI/readme.md

 The hashsum will always be of size BLOCK_SIZE.
 That is 512 bits.

 #### What version am i running?
-Depending on wether you want to know the GCryptLib version or the CLI's version, use either `--cli-version` or `--lib-version`.
+Depending on whether you want to know the GCryptLib version or the CLI's version, use either `--cli-version` or `--lib-version`.
 It will print out a floating point number.
 You can see both in the `--help`-page.

 #### Streaming the output of file en/decryption.